 Khulisa Social Solutions is a community organisation in South Africa supporting youth-led health and social care interventions.
 Young people with lived experience of adversity, from the UK-based social enterprise, are also involved.
 Other academics joining in with the research include Dr Clare Kelso from the University of Johannesburg, Professor Liesel Ebersöhn, Dr Motlalepule Mampane and Professor Linda Theron from the University of Pretoria (UP).
 Professor Theron is leading the South African team.

-The Government’s Global Challenges Research Fund (GCRF) has awarded funding of £166,000.
-Our team will work with partners to improve understanding about what enables young people to withstand, adapt to, resist or challenge these impacts.
+The Government’s Global Challenges Research Fund (GCRF) awarded funding of £166,000 to enable our team to work with partners to improve understanding about what enables young people to withstand, adapt to, resist or challenge these impacts.
 Details relating to the project were announced online by all three research councils supporting the project:

 - Natural Environment Research Council (NERC)

 - and the Arts & Humanities Research Council (AHRC)